zoharbabin/kaltura-mcp/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at zohar@babin.co.il.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the repository maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution